• Skip to primary navigation

 Ingredients with Steps

-To make pickled vegetables, start by peeling and thinly slicing the turnip, beet, red cabbage, carrots, red onions, and jalapeños, and smash the garlic cloves.
+To make pickled vegetables, start by peeling and thinly slicing the turnip, beet, red cabbage, carrots, red onions, and jalapeños, and smashing the garlic cloves.
 Place the vegetables and garlic into a large jar.

 In a separate bowl, mix white vinegar, water, lemon juice, kosher salt, and honey until fully dissolved, then pour the brine over the vegetables, ensuring they are fully submerged.